puppetlabs-toy-chest/wash/website/content/docs/_index.md

 All options except for `external-plugins` can be overridden by setting the `WASH_<option>` environment variable with option converted to ALL CAPS.

 NOTE: Do not override `socket` in a config file.
 Instead, override it via the `WASH_SOCKET` environment variable.
 Otherwise, Wash's commands will not be able to interact with the server because they cannot access the socket.

+### wash shell

+Wash uses your system shell to provide the shell environment.
+It determines this using the `SHELL` environment variable or falls back to `/bin/sh`, so if you'd like to specify a particular shell set the `SHELL` environment variable before starting Wash.

+For some shells, Wash provides a customized environment.
+Please [file an issue](https://github.com/puppetlabs/wash/issues/new?assignees=&labels=Feature&template=feature-request.md) if you'd like to add support for new shells.

+Wash currently provides a customized environment for
+- `bash`
+- `zsh`

+Customized environments alias Wash subcommands to save typing out `wash <subcommand>` so they feel like shell builtins.
+If you want to use an executable or builtin Wash has overridden, please use its full path or the `builtin` command.

+Customized environments also supports reading `~/.washenv` and `~/.washrc` files.
+These files are loaded as follows:
+1. If running Wash non-interactively (by piping `stdin` or passing the `-c` option)
+   1. If `~/.washenv` does not exist, load the shell's default non-interactive config (such as `.zshenv` or from `BASH_ENV`)
+   2. Configure subcommand aliases
+   3. If `~/.washenv` exists, load it
+2. If running Wash interactively
+   1. Do all non-interactive config above
+   2. If `~/.washrc` does not exist, load the shell's default interactive config (such as `.bash_profile` or `.zshrc`)
+   3. Configure the command prompt
+   4. If `~/.washrc` exists, load it

+For other shells, Wash creates executables for subcommands and does no other customization.

 ## Core Plugins